sjentsch/lsjDocs/lsj/Ch03_jamoviIntro_2.rst

 extension ``.csv``.
 CSV files are just plain old-fashioned text files and what they store is basically just a table of data.
-This is illustrated in :numref:`fig-booksalescsv`, which shows a file called ``booksales.csv`` that I’ve created.
-As you can see, each row represents the book sales data for one month.
+This is illustrated in :numref:`fig-booksalescsv`, which shows a file called
+|booksales|_ that I’ve created.
+As you can see, each row represents
+the book sales data for one month.
 The first row doesn’t contain actual data though, it has the names of the variables.